 What a great little gift to share with a loved one.
 (My husband insists that it doesn’t coordinate with our bedroom décor.
 Pshaw!)

-Eileen Fowler is Editor of Easy Quilts and Quilting Quickly.
+Eileen Fowler is Editor of Easy Quilts and Pre-Cut Patchwork.